Available for RB & EB Low Roof Vans

 We feel this patented system is the model of simplicity, a straight forward means of making the top go up and down.
 Dual compression and tension springs working with the dual-U-tubes makes the raising/lowering of the top quick and easy.
 An electric top is optional.

-The Sprinter RB with Sportsmobile’s Penthouse Top more than exceeded the test weight requirements.
+- The Sprinter RB with Sportsmobile’s Penthouse Pop Top more than exceeded the test weight requirements.

-The Penthouse Top installed adds about 345 pounds, a difference of 315 pounds.
+- The Penthouse Pop Top — installed adds about 345 pounds, a difference of about 315 pounds.

 Photo taken at start of test.

 A force of 11,042 pounds was applied.
-The Sprinter with Sportsmobile’s top easily passed with minimal damage done to the top and Sprinter’s roof.
+The Sprinter with Sportsmobile’s top easily passed with minimal damage done to the Sprinter van or the Penthouse top.